 Where should parents begin when forming an anxiety-relieving strategy in partnership with their children?

-“We use the RULER principle from Yale,” Jodi explained.
+“We use the RULER principle from Yale,” Jodi explains.
 “So you Recognise, Understand, Label, Express and Regulate.”

 This helps children to understand “that it’s completely normal to have a range of feelings, [that] feelings are okay – including anxiety.”